getrasa/Memorite/README.md

 # Memorite
 **Memorite** is a flashcard web application using spaced repetition, a highly effective memorisation technique from cognitive science for fast and long-lasting memorisation.
 Memorite was developed to be an Anki competitor but with more pleasant UI in return for limited customisability.
+It has been greatly inspired by Wanikani.

 *See full presentation at: https://youtu.be/TolJb8sQQMM*